 Once cooled, bring the mixture back to a boil once or twice more and then allow to cool again, stirring occasionally to break up larger lumps of soap paste.

 Keep the soap in the covered stainless steel pan for a few days, stirring occasionally, until all of the soap paste is dissolved.

 Pour into jars (I pour through a fine mesh strainer to catch any stray lumps) and allow the soap to settle for a few more days, though you can use it right away if you’d like.

 And, that’s it!
 You’ve made liquid soap!

 Did you enjoy learning how to make Dandelion & Honey Liquid Soap?
 If so, let’s keep in touch!
-Subscribe to my monthly newsletter HERE to receive my latest herbal ideas, DIY body care projects and natural soapmaking recipes once, sometimes twice, per month.
+Subscribe to my monthly newsletter to receive my latest herbal ideas, DIY body care projects and natural soapmaking recipes, about twice, per month.
 (No spam ever, unsubscribe at any time.)